hazelcast/hazelcast-docker/README.md

 $ docker run -e MANCENTER_URL=<mancenter_url> hazelcast/hazelcast-enterprise
 ```

+### PROMETHEUS_PORT

+The port of the JMX Prometheus agent.
+For example, if you set `PROMETHEUS_PORT=8080`, then you can access metrics at: `http://<hostname>:8080/metrics`.
+You can also use `PROMETHEUS_CONFIG` to set a path to the custom configuration.

 ### HZ_LICENSE_KEY (Hazelcast Enterprise Only)

 The license key for Hazelcast Enterprise can be defined using the `HZ_LICENSE_KEY` variable